Verifications FAQs

 • Paper Request Form – IRS IRS Form 4506-T (available from the IRS web site).
 The Non-Filing Letter is generally received within 10 business days from the IRS’s receipt of the paper request form.

-An individual, who is required to file a 2018 IRS income tax return and has been granted a filing extension by the IRS beyond the automatic six-month extension for tax year 2018, must provide:
+An individual, who is required to file a IRS income tax return and has been granted a filing extension by the IRS beyond the automatic six-month extension for the tax year must provide:

 • A copy of IRS Form 4868, ‘‘Application for Automatic Extension of Time to File U.S. Individual Income Tax Return,’’ that was filed with the IRS for tax year 2018;

-• A copy of the IRS's approval of an extension beyond the automatic six-month extension for tax year 2018;
+• A copy of the IRS's approval of an extension beyond the automatic six-month extension for the tax year

-• A copy of IRS Form W–2 for each source of employment income received or an equivalent document for tax year 2018; and
+• A copy of IRS Form W–2 for each source of employment income received or an equivalent document for the tax year; and

-• If self-employed, a signed statement certifying the amount of the individual’s Adjusted Gross Income (AGI) and the U.S. income tax paid for tax year 2018.
+• If self-employed, a signed statement certifying the amount of the individual’s Adjusted Gross Income (AGI) and the U.S. income tax paid for the tax year

 What if I filed an Amended IRS Income Tax Return?

-An individual who filed an amended IRS income tax return for tax year 2018 must provide a signed copy of the 2018 IRS Form 1040X, “Amended U.S. Individual Income Tax Return,” that was filed with the IRS or documentation from the IRS that include the change(s) made by the IRS, in addition to one of the following:
+An individual who filed an amended IRS income tax return for the tax year must provide a signed copy of the IRS Form 1040X for the tax year, “Amended U.S. Individual Income Tax Return,” that was filed with the IRS or documentation from the IRS that include the change(s) made by the IRS, in addition to one of the following:

 • IRS DRT information on an ISIR record with all tax information from the original tax return; or

-• A 2018 IRS Tax Return Transcript(that will only include information from the original tax return and does not have to be signed), or any other IRS tax transcript(s) that includes all of the income and tax information required to be verified.
+• An IRS Tax Return Transcript(that will only include information from the original tax return and does not have to be signed), or any other IRS tax transcript(s) that includes all of the income and tax information required to be verified.

 What if I was a victim of IRS Tax-Related Identity Theft?